 - It’s your body.

-- You have consciously decided to stay baby-free, which is personal AF.
+- You have consciously decided to stay baby-free, which is a personal choice.

 - Their slight tickle is definitely nothing compared to having a device pushed through your cervix and into your womb.

-Now, if your partner pulls out and finds that the strings have punctured their penis (meaning it’s been poked by a fishing line-esque string, not stabbed through), that’s a different story.
-But that story is extremely rare and definitely not life threatening.
+Now, if your partner pulls out and finds that the strings have poked their penis, that’s a different story.
+But it’s extremely rare and definitely not life threatening.

-“Hey, doc, I love getting railed.
-Hard.
-Is that gonna make my IUD go AWOL?”
 Your gyno has heard it all, so this really isn’t an awkward question to bring up mid-pap smear.
 When in doubt about anything sexual health-related, ask away!
-OB/GYNs are here to help answer all your burning (vaginal or not) questions!
+OB-GYNs are here to help answer all your burning (vaginal or not) questions.

 It’s unlikely you’re bleeding after sex just because you have an IUD.
-Bleeding between periods is common in the months after IUD insertion.
-But if this bleeding pattern sticks around for a long time, there’s a chance the IUD is in the wrong position or has been partially dislodged.
+Spotting or unscheduled bleeding is common in the months after IUD insertion.
+But if this spotting pattern sticks around for a long time, there’s a chance the IUD is in the wrong position or has been partially dislodged.

-That’s why it’s important to check your IUD strings on the reg.
+You can check your IUD strings if you’d like reassurance that it’s still in place, but it’s not 100 percent necessary and docs are divided on whether it helps.
 If you normally can feel the strings and suddenly can’t, call your doctor.
 They can do an exam to make sure the IUD is still sitting pretty inside your uterus.